RocknRoot/Zomburl/README.md

 * DB_NAME - Database name located in db directory.

 You can change MAX_URL too if you want store fewer informations.

+## Running Zomburl

+If you're in development mode, you can test zomburl with embedded web server with:

+    $ ruby main.rb # assuming you're in Zomburl app directory

+Or with passenger (on nginx):

+    server {
+        listen   80;
+        server_name  fucking-great.url.com;
+        root  /var/www/zomburl_app_directory/public;
+        passenger_enabled on;
+        passenger_base_uri /;
+    }

 ## Need help ?